 "On balance, it was in the agency's interest to settle the case," says John O. Marshall, general counsel for the agency.
 "This wasn't the case we wanted to fight all the way to the Supreme Court."

-Supreme Court said the lower courts were wrong and ordered them to take another look.
+Suitum lost in court and again on appeal.
+In 1997, however, the U.S. Supreme Court said the lower courts were wrong and ordered them to take another look.

 Suitum, now 84, lives in Sacramento and is legally blind.
 Her lawyer, Pat Cashill, says the settlement leaves the agency with only two options.
 Says Cashill, "Either let people build or buy their land."